The everyday items you didn’t realise could be affecting your fertility

 Did you ever consider that the lubricant you’re using could be sabotaging your chances of falling pregnant?

 Couples who are trying to conceive are well aware that timing is everything.
+That’s a totally normal thing.
 There is a very narrow fertile window.
 Combine this with the everyday stresses of life, and sex can sometimes seem more mechanical than fun.
 Vaginal dryness is a common complaint among women trying to conceive especially if they’re taking fertility drugs.
-Lubrication is often needed to make the experience more pleasurable but not all lubricants are created equal.
+Lubrication is often needed to make sex more pleasurable but not all lubricants are created equal.

-Studies show many lubes on the market today have a negative effect on sperm motility – the ability of the sperm to swim in the right direction.
+Research shows that many lubes on the market today have a negative effect on sperm motility – the ability of the sperm to swim in the right direction.
 Some lubes increase DNA damage to the sperm.
-Other studies have shown certain lubes affect sperm vitality – killing most of the sperm.
+Other studies have shown evidence that certain lubes affect sperm vitality – killing most of the sperm.
 That’s not all, even natural products such as olive or coconut oil can impact a man’s swimmers.
 Most surprising of all, one study actually showed saliva as the greatest inhibitor to sperm motility.

 Here is a list of what you don’t want in a lubricant: